RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | marker     | String| Take from 'next_marker' column of a prior call to get the next page

 ## Box.getSinglePolicyAssignment
 Get information about a policy assignment.
+Only Business Plus or Enterprise account.

 | Field       | Type  | Description
 |-------------|-------|----------